 Arrange a visit

-The next step is to register your son with us by completing our Online Registration Form (or if you prefer you can download and send us a Registration Form).
-There is a non-refundable registration fee of £100, payable by cheque to ‘Homefield Preparatory School’.
-Alternatively you can pay by bank transfer and our Registrar will provide you with our bank details.
+The next step is to register your son with us by completing our Online Registration Form.
+There is a non-refundable registration fee of £100, payable by bank transfer to ‘Homefield Preparatory School’.
+Our Registrar will provide you with our bank details.

 For your reassurance, we do not seek to make assessments competitive and they do not require any advance preparation.
 If need be, we can always invite your son back to spend more time with us so that he feels more comfortable.
 The primary purpose of the assessment is to ensure that boys will be happy once they have started at Homefield.
 Here is an explanation of what happens during the process by year group: